eppu-peltonen/SvelteKit-Supabase-template/README.md

 Go to [supabase.com](https://supabase.com/) and create a new project.

-Below is set of instructions to create the database schema, policies, functions etc. Feel free to edit the scripts how you like.
+Below is set of instructions to create the database schema, policies, functions etc. You can customize the username length constraint to your preference.

 ### Create profiles table